wbcraft/pyssh/README.md

 ~~2) Add a script (ssh2.py) for using a bastion host.~~

 3) Add a function to ensure data can only be read.
 There will be no writing to the server(s).

+4) Instead of using an array built into the script, use "with open" to populate a target hosts file.